Think-iT-Labs/aws-patterns-edc/README.md

 > **Note:** Addressing issues in these areas should resolve most endpoint accessibility problems.**

-### Prepare the carbon-emissions intensity data to be shared.
+## Prepare the carbon-emissions intensity data to be shared

-First you need to decide on the data asset to be shared.
+First, you need to decide on the data asset to be shared.
 The data of company X represents the carbon-emissions footprint of its vehicle fleet.
 Weight is Gross Vehicle Weight (GVW) in tonnes, and emissions are in grams of CO2 per tonne-kilometer (g CO2 e/t-km) according to the Wheel-to-Well (WTW) measurement:

 * Vehicle type: Van; weight: < 3.5; emissions: 800